seanng/mobbin-sudoku-app/README.md

-# Doctorama
+# Sudoku

-This is a web application for Necktie built using Next.js, TypeScript, Framer Motion and Tailwind CSS.
+This is a Sudoku application built using Next.js, TypeScript and Tailwind CSS.
-The site is up and running here: https://doctorama-app.vercel.app/
+The site is up and running here: https://mobbin-sudoku-app.vercel.app/

 ## Installation